kwang0913/Formats/README.md

   - 5th: A wrapper of newpxtext (Palatino text font) and eulervm (AMS Euler math font).
 These two fonts are designed by [Hermann Zapf](https://en.wikipedia.org/wiki/Hermann_Zapf).
 It is not a surprise why they work so well together.
 Need some extra care.
   - 6th: New tweak of Palatino.
 Has the same author of the 2nd font so are the same pros and cons.
   - 7th: A variant of Palatino.
 It has complete coverage of font type and math fonts.
 I don't like it but it never makes mistake.

+Eventually choosing font is a quite subjective thing.
+Use whatever you like.